l0nley/fanndotnetwrapper/README.txt

 	Boost - available from http://www.boost.org
 	Visual Studio 2008

+To Use....

+Both Debug and Release builds of Fann.Net.dll are included in the respective directories.
+Add the dll to your references.
+Documentation on usage to come...

+To Build......

 1) Download Fann 2.1.0 and Boost > 1.38.0
 2) Create a directory <fann dir>\Fann.Net
 3) Copy this source tree there.